-- a.
-This facility was reflected on the original Basic Plans for Cameron Grove and The Greens. - b.
-The Sierra Meadows subdivision (preliminary plan of subdivision 4-90121) showed a primary roadway following the P-2 alignment crossing its property and stubbing to the northeast and southwest.
-Furthermore, this preliminary plan has a condition which reads No building permits beyond Phase One (all 42 units north of the P• road) shall be issued until a roadway is approved in the Bowie-Collington Master Plan which provides alternative access to the subject property; or until any adjacent property has obtained preliminary plan approval which provides alternate access to Watkins Park Drive or Central Avenue for the subject property, whichever occurs first.• - c.
+- 1. This facility was reflected on the original Basic Plans for Cameron Grove and The Greens. - 2.
+The Sierra Meadows subdivision (preliminary plan of subdivision 4-90121 showed a primary roadway following the P-2 alignment crossing its property and stubbing to the northeast and southwest.
+Furthermore, this subdivision (resolution attached) received a condition which reads ■No building permits beyond Phase One (all 42 units north of the ■P• road) shall be issued until a roadway is approved by the Bowie-Collington Master Plan which provides alternative access to the subject property; or until any adjacent property has obtained Preliminary Plat approval which provides alternate access to Watkins Park Drive or Central Avenue for the subject property, whichever occurs first. • - 3.
 A Basic Plan Amendment was approved for the portion of Cameron Grove north of the subject property and west of the Evangel Temple church building.
-During the staff's review of the Basic Plan Amendment for Cameron Grove during 1997, those findings were made and the plan was approved without P-2 being reflected on the plan.
-Cameron Grove is currently being developed.
+During the staffs review of the basic plan amendment for Cameron Grove during 1997, those findings were made and the plan was approved without P-2 being reflected on the plan.
+Cameron Grove is currently being developed. - 4.

-d.
 The Oak Creek Club, with the agreement of the Kettering community, did not reflect P-2 on that subdivision plan when it was approved by the Planning Board in September 2001.

 The P-2 facility remains on the master plan, and the adjacent Sierra Meadows property has a street stubbing into the subject property.
-While staff understands that the subject property is the final link of P-2, however, staff is not inclined to require the dedication and construction of P-2 for the following reasons:
+While staff understands that the subject property is the final link of P-2, staff is not inclined to require the dedication and construction of P-2 for the following reasons:

-- a.
 There is little discussion of the underlying rationale for P-2 in the master plan beyond merely providing secondary access.
-There has been little support for this roadway after it was placed on the plan, and the residents of Kettering, who would benefit from the elimination of some traffic from streets such as Keverton Drive, Burleigh Street, and Ridgeley Street, have asked for this facility to not be included on plans. - Without the full street as planned between MD 214 and MD 193, there is little traffic operations benefit to be gained merely by connecting Sierra Meadows to MD 193. - c.
+There has been little support for this roadway after it was placed on the plan, and the residents of Kettering, who would benefit from the elimination of some traffic from streets such Keverton Drive,

+Burleigh Street, and Ridgeley Street, have asked for this facility not to be included on plans.

+- Without the full street as planned between MD 214 and MD 193, there is little traffic operations benefit to be gained merely by connecting Sierra Meadows to MD 193. - 3.
 The connection of P-2 into Sierra Meadows through the subject property would introduce a component of church-related traffic into the local streets of Sierra Meadows and Kettering, and this would be undesirable.
-The connection of the P-2 roadway could even encourage onstreet parking by church patrons within the communities.
-The master planes assumptions were based on the subject property being developed residentially, and in fact the plan may not have included P-2 across the subject property if the proposal for a church was known at that time.
+The connection of the P-2 roadway could even encourage on-street parking by church patrons within the communities.
+The master plans assumptions were based on the subject property being developed residentially, and probably the plan would never have included P-2 across the subject property if the proposal for a church was known at that time.

-Therefore, staff endorses the position of the subject property not to reflect the P-2 facility.
+Therefore, staff would not require that the subject property reflect the P-2 facility.
 The Planning Board took action to remove it from staff's recommendation for the Oak Creek Club, and the same should be done here.
-However, staff's recommendation not to show the P-2 facility on the plan should be revisited if, at such time, the subject property is resubmitted with a plan for residential development in an R-E or other residential lotting pattern.
+However, staff's recommendation not to show the P-2 facility on the plan should be revisited if, at such time, the subject property is resubmitted with a plan for residential development in an R-E lotting pattern.